Gigaspaces/xap-docs/site/content/xap121adm/tuning-communication-protocol.markdown

 at java.lang.Thread.run(Thread.java:595)
 ```

 This is a JVM bug resolved with JDJ 1.6u18.
-For more details, see [http://bugs.sun.com](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6524172).
+For more details, see {{%exurl "http://bugs.sun.com" "http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6524172"%}}.

 {{% note %}}
 If your client application loses its connection to the server, you can follow a simple procedure to check if the server erased any of your notify templates in the interim.
 For each notify template, write an Entry to the space that matches the template and see if you receive a notification.
 If you do not receive a notification, this means that while you were disconnected, new Entries matching the notify template entered the space (you can try to find them -- depending on their lease time, they may still exist).
 As a result, your notify template was erased.